 Another group traveled to Washington D.C. to study urban homelessness for the second year in a row.
 Students assisted organizations that help find housing for those experiencing homelessness and volunteered in soup kitchens.

-Hannah Lewis, a creative writing and English major, was so impacted by the mission of this project when she participated last year that she decided to apply to be a trip coordinator this year.
+Hannah Lewis, a creative writing degree student, was so impacted by the mission of this project when she participated last year that she decided to apply to be a trip coordinator this year.
 “I wanted to see what else I could do to work towards discovering the root causes to urban homelessness,” she said.

 In this new role, she enjoyed watching her peers grow.
 "I feel honored to have been able to work with such wonderful people for the week."

 The group focused on the systemic issues of poverty, leading causes of homelessness and how social service agencies work in D.C.

 While volunteering, Lewis spoke with people experiencing homelessness and found the conversations humbling, offering her new perspectives on life.

 Committing to National Park Preservation in Moab, Utah

 Another group spent the week at Arches National Park in Moab, Utah, studying climate change and rehabilitating trails.
 They cleaned and performed maintenance on the trails, moved rocks, fixed steps and replaced fences.
 When they finished their work for the day, they had the opportunity to explore the park further.

 This trip was the third one Nejra Fazlic, a business administration degree student, went on, and one that most aligned with her passions and career goals.
 "I believe that our planet needs to be better taken care of," Fazlic said.
 "This trip focused on protecting the beauty of our natural environment... and the moment I learned about this trip, I knew I needed to go.”

 Graduating this year, she hopes to work in environmental sustainability.